Share post:

 Key Takeaways:

-• When choosing the strategy to guide your property operations this year, gain deep insight into market conditions and ensure your plans align with your portfolio goals first.
+- When choosing the strategy for your property operations this year, gain deep insight into market conditions and ensure your plans align with your portfolio goals first.

 What Is Your Rental Strategy For 2026?

-It’s not surprising that landlords have started selling their properties, particularly the smaller, independent ones.
+It’s not surprising that landlords have started selling their properties, particularly smaller, independent ones, as revealed by the data LandlordBuyer gathered from letting agents.

-Don’t forget, the demand for accommodations in London is still high.
-The city is still a top destination, not just for tourists but also for business travelers.
+After all, the demand for accommodations in London is still high.
+The city is still a top destination, not just for tourists but also for business travellers.
 The earning potential is still high, and you need a strategy to make sure you’re taking advantage of it.
 You can use the increase in rental income to offset all costs incurred as a result of changes in the PRS.

 Did you know:

-The average monthly private rent increased by 3.5% from January 2025 to January 2026, with London rental inflation rising by 1.1%. – Gov.uk
+According to the Office for National Statistics, the average monthly private rent increased by 3.5% from January 2025 to January 2026, with London rental inflation rising by 1.1%.
+This shows that despite regulatory changes, rental demand remains resilient in the capital.

 3 Realistic Rental Strategies for London Landlords